 According to Michael Platt, MD, the release of adrenaline contributes significantly to symptoms associated with incontinence.
-Phil Bate, PhD, a member of the Orthomolecular Medical Society for many years, advocates the use of a simple technique, the pulse test, to detect substances that trigger adrenaline release in the body.
+Phil Bate, PhD, a member of the Orthomolecular Medical Society for many years, advocates the use of a simple technique, the pulse test, to detect adrenaline triggers–substances that signal the release of adrenaline into the body.

 The pulse test helps to uncover hidden adrenaline triggers which may be beneficial in the treatment of incontinence and other disorders.
 Dr. Coca’s book The Pulse Test explains this test in great detail.